aghontpi/ad-silence/README.md

 - Block ads on `Accuradio android` & `Spotify android`
 - Minimal UI
 - App size **less than 200KB**
+- Configure which apps to remove ads in
 - Open source
 - No inapp purchases or ads